Eonflip/Eonflip/README.md

 - 👋 Hi, I’m @Eonflip
-- 👀 I’m interested in IT (Networking, Linux, Cloud Computing, Security)
+- 👀 I’m interested in IT & Programming
-- 🌱 I’m currently learning Network+, Python, Command Line
+- 🌱 I’m currently learning Network+, HTML, CSS, JavaScript, Python, Command Line
-- 💞️ I’m looking to collaborate on any Python projects, Scripts
+- 💞️ I’m looking to collaborate on anything at the moment, I have so much to learn.
-- 📫 How to reach me:
+- 📫 How to reach me: ianj1993@outlook.com

 <!---
 Eonflip/Eonflip is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.